-- Have ready small paper muffin liners.
+- Have ready small paper candy cups.
 Line them up on a one or two sheet pans and have them near the stove.

 - Hull the strawberries and set them aside.
 Make sure that they are dry and not in standing water, otherwise, they will begin to soften.